 You can upload multiple wireframes for different presentation types, for example, mobile phones, tablets and desktops, to highlight the fact that content isn’t necessarily predictable in how it is going to be presented and will look differently depending on how the user is accessing it.

-This is a nice way to have user centred content production and to help design and content work together to function like friends.
+This is a nice way to have user-centred content production and to help design and content work together to function as friends.
 The design starts to think from a content creators point of view and vice versa.

 Finally, and if you want to take it a step further, you can also use the API to connect GatherContent pages to wireframing tools or HTML prototypes.
 This allows for a seamless process and relationship between content as it’s produced and drafted and the prototype.